Skip to content

 Messages, Errors

-Displaying messages and errors is an everyday requirement for ABAP developers.
-The following functions handle the most common scenarios.
+Showing messages and errors is an everyday task for ABAP developers.
+The functions below cover the most common cases.

 Message Toast

-For short-duration messages, such as success notifications, you can use the message toast:
+For brief notifications like success confirmations, use the message toast:

 abap